f4b6a3/uuid-creator/README.md

 ### Name-based

-There are two tipes of name-based UUIDs: MD5 and SHA-1.
-The MD5 is registred as version 3.
+There are two types of name-based UUIDs: MD5 and SHA-1.
+The MD5 is registered as version 3.
 And the SHA-1 is version 5.

 Two parameters are needed to generate a name-based UUID: a namespace and a name.